tesseract-ocr/tessdoc/ImproveQuality.md

 Tesseract does various image processing operations internally (using the Leptonica library) before doing the actual OCR.
 It generally does a very good job of this, but there will inevitably be cases where it isn't good enough, which can result in a significant reduction in accuracy.

 You can see how Tesseract has processed the image by using the [configuration variable](ControlParams) `tessedit_write_images` to `true` when running Tesseract.
-If the resulting `tessinput.tif` file looks problematic, try some of these image processing operations before passing the image to Tesseract, whether with a dedicated postprocessing tool like [Scan Tailor](http://scantailor.sourceforge.net/) or [unpaper](https://www.flameeyes.eu/projects/unpaper), using a graphics editor like [ImageJ](http://rsb.info.nih.gov/ij/) or [Gimp](http://www.gimp.org), with a batch image editor like [ImageMagick](http://www.imagemagick.org), or in code using an image processing library like [Leptonica](http://leptonica.com).
+If the resulting `tessinput.tif` file looks problematic, try some of these image processing operations before passing the image to Tesseract.

 ### Rescaling